tomill/wow-EnhancedBGZoneMap/README.md

-This addon enhances zonemap for BG players.
+This addon enhances your zonemap for BG players!

-currently

-* only works in BG field
-* scale up x 1.6 (sorry hard coded not configurable)
-* hides close button or borders
+* this addon focuses BG.
-* replaces dots to class color circles
+* replaces player marker dots to each class color!
-* added names if party have more than 2 players for each class

-next version:

-* configureable options
-* preview mode

-faq

-* not works?
+* configurable map size, marker size and more.

+slash command:

-  * type `/zonemap update`
+* `/zonemap update` - refresh markers. try this if something wrong.